 There are so many things to do in Key West, it would be easy to overlook many.
 We hope in this article to hit some of the highlights of this beautiful island, so you can decide if you want to visit here.
 From the street festivals to the museums, and the restaurants, there are many places for you to see and many activities for you to do.

 Duval Street is the location of local street festivals, food and spirits, entertainment, buskers such as sword swallowers and jugglers, classic houses, and landmarks to visit.
 One of the few places that touch two separate bodies of water, the Gulf of Mexico and the Atlantic Ocean, this 1.25-mile stretch is perfect for people-watching as well.
 The southernmost point of the street is also the southernmost point of the U.S. and houses a large bouy that is a well-known photo op location.
 The northern side of the Gulf of Mexico is visited by several vessels and cruise ship passengers.
-The Duval Crawl is well known, as there are over 100 bars on this street that stay well open til 4 a.m.
-But during the day, it is a different scene, with many Victorian Conch Homes and buildings to visit and daytime festivals year-round such as the Conch Republic Days, Hemingway Days, Songwriter’s Festival, and Poker Run.
+The Duval Crawl is a well-known section of town for its night culture, but during the day, it is a different scene, with many Victorian Conch Homes and buildings to visit and daytime festivals year-round such as the Conch Republic Days, Hemingway Days, Songwriter’s Festival, and Poker Run.

 The Key West Butterfly and Nature Conservatory